How to get your vehicle unstuck in snow

 Also, check the tailpipe(s) of the exhaust.
 Make sure it isn’t piled up with snow causing fumes to back up into the vehicle.

 Be careful on the gas/throttle/accelerator, too much power on a spinning wheel will just spin you into a deeper hole.

 If you have low range gears or snow mode probably a good idea to try those first.
 Use a diff lock if you have one.
 This will aid traction to help get unstuck.
 Make sure it’s unlocked before you carry on your merry way through, or this will cause major problems.
 For information on locking differentials, check out this Video.

-How to get your vehicle unstuck if your spinning wheels on flat compacted snow or ice
+How to get your vehicle unstuck in snow if your spinning wheels on flat compacted snow or ice?

 In this situation, pushing is probably a good place to start.
 Get a feel for how much power you need.
 You may need just a little to get going then more to keep it going.
-Hopefully, your buddies are pushing enough in a straight line that you don’t start to slide, but if you feel the back-end of the vehicle start to slide sideways, steer into it.
-So if the vehicles back-end goes to the left, steer to the left, until the car returns to the center.
+Hopefully, your buddies are pushing enough in a straight line that you don’t start to slide, but if you feel the back-end of the vehicle start to slide sideways, steer into the slide.
+If the back-end of the vehicle goes to the left, steer to the left.
+The car will return to the center.

 How to get your vehicle unstuck if your high centered?

 Too much snow under the body of a car can cause it to become high centered, ie stuck in the middle …(with you?).